Fremantle Stuff > hospitals

 Barracks, South Terrace

 Pensioner Barracks, South Terrace.
-Built c1850s and occupied by the enrolled pensioner force.
+Built c.
+1850s and occupied by the enrolled pensioner force.
 During 1914-1918 war, used as the No. 8 General Australian Hospital.
 Later Immigrants Home, demolished 1950s.
-Stan Reilly Frail aged Lodge now on site, completed 1976, but empty and to be demolished. (from caption for FHC photo #522A)
+Stan Reilly Frail aged Lodge later on site, completed 1976, now demolished in favour of yet another carpark. (partly from caption for Fremantle Library photo #522A)

 Braemar House, 10 Windsor Road, East Fremantle; not a hospital, but an aged-care facility.
 This was the site of the house of Mr Gracie, manager of the Castlemaine Brewery on Riverside Drive (now Road) East Fremantle, but none [?] of that building remains.
 (Lee: 147) It has been a home for the aged since 1950.
 (Lee: 109)